XGRIDS Pro Guide™ / Module 4: Positioning

 Critical Warnings

 • Processing failure Mismatched GCP names cause silent processing failure.
 The name in your CSV file must match exactly what you typed in LixelGO, including case.
 A mismatched point is silently discarded in LixelStudio.
-You will not get an error.
-You will get a result without that control point applied.
+You will not get an error, you will just get a result without that control point applied.

 • Warning Float is not an acceptable substitute for Fixed.
 Scanning with RTK in Float status embeds unreliable position data into the scan file.
 The coordinate conversion in LixelStudio will produce a result, but the accuracy of that result is not centimeter-level and cannot be verified after the fact.

 • Warning RINEX gaps in the base station record cannot be recovered in post-processing.
-If the base station stopped logging at any point during the scan window, the PPK solution for that time period is degraded or absent.
+If the base station stopped logging at any point during the scan window, the PPK solution for that time period will be degraded or absent.
 Monitor base station status during the scan.
-A gap means that portion of the trajectory has no valid PPK correction.

 • Warning Neither RTK nor GCPs compensate for poor scanning technique.
 A hybrid-georeferenced scan with no loop closures and excessive speed will still produce a drift-affected result, just one with absolute coordinates attached to it.
 Georeferencing and scanning technique are separate concerns.
 Both must be correct.

-• Warning GCPs on a single straight line provide correction in only one axis.
-Three collinear points are not a valid control network.
-Distribute points to form a three-dimensional network across the scan extent.
+• Warning GCPs on a single straight line provide correction in only 1 axis.
+3 collinear points are not a valid control network.
+Distribute points in a three-dimensional network across the scan extent.